Updated May 18, 2022

 IgM antibodies are the first to appear and are indicative of a new infection.
 But it can take days to weeks for these to appear; false negatives can be an issue.
 False positives are also a concern as there may be cross-reactivity with other coronaviruses.
 IgG antibodies usually takes at least 4 weeks to appear.
 These usually show if someone had a past infection but may not be a confirmation of immunity, as they do not measure the effectiveness of a memory response to reinfection.
 Scientists do not know how SARS-CoV-2 antibodies stay within the body after the infection has cleared.

-Rapid COVID-19 tests and those that can provide results for patients in the physician’s office (point of care) are appearing on the market.
-The AAFP supports point of care testing that is accurate and reliable, and encourages physicians to stay informed about the tests offered for COVID-19 as the accuracy and reliability varies.
+Rapid COVID-19 tests and those that can provide results for patients in the physician’s office (point of care or POC) are appearing on the market.
+The AAFP supports POC testing that is accurate and reliable, and encourages physicians to stay informed about the tests offered for COVID-19 as the accuracy and reliability varies.

 SARS-CoV2 Antigen Detection